dawid1game/dawid1game.github.io/index.md

 c.fillText('Press space bar or tap screen to start and jump', 120, 370);
 c.font = '14px sans-serif';
 c.fillText('         Game is based on a book "Create with code" by CoderDojo Foundation.', 120, 480);
+//enable below when ads work
-c.fillText('Please consider clicking on the ad below - all proceeds will be donated to Mary\'s Meals.',120, 510);
+//c.fillText('Please consider clicking on the ad below - all proceeds will be donated to Mary\'s Meals.',120, 510);
 return;
 }